You can use the local command-line interface (CLI) to order agents and Workload Security

 Create a diagnostic package

-to create and send a diagnostic package from the computer.
-For more details, see
+create and send a diagnostic package from the computer.
+For more detailed instructions,

-Create an agent diagnostic package via CLI on a protected
+see Create an agent diagnostic package via CLI on a protected computer.

-for a diagnostic package, you need to run the command directly on the agent
+asks for a diagnostic package, you need to run the command directly on the agent computer.

 Reset the agent